JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 functionality of the system.
 Liferay can benefit from this now because the platform on which it rests is designed for both application development and customization.

+TODO: I think more explanation is needed regarding using Components as a extension model before introducing the concept of service ranking.
+That property is only needed for some specific type of extensions.

 Components in the OSGi runtime have what's called a *service ranking*.
 This can be used by developers to extend or override modules that are already running in